 You don’t need me to explain why regular exercise benefits your health and well-being.
 The list of positive gains for those who work out daily is abundant and supported by evidence-based scientific research.

 However, I want to share why exercise during the current COVID-19 crisis is more essential than ever.

 Your thoughts and approach to exercise during this time will depend on where your relationship with exercise was pre-pandemic.

 If you are a life-long exerciser, you might be missing your regular routine and worrying about a decrease in your fitness level due to “stay-at-home” orders.
 Or perhaps you’ve become creative in finding ways to keep up your fitness capacity, even if it has meant altering your routine.

-If you struggled to consistently workout in the past, especially if finding the time to do so was your issue, you may be thinking this is the perfect opportunity to get in shape.
+If you struggled to consistently work out in the past, especially if finding the time to do so was your issue, you may think this is the perfect opportunity to get in shape.
 After all, you have probably gained innumerable hours that used to be spent commuting, carpooling, and attending social obligations.
 Not to mention the hours we all fill running around doing chores.

 However, if you find yourself less than motivated to exercise, here are six reasons why a regular workout routine may be more critical than ever right now.

 - Exercise reduces stress and anxiety.
 Managing your feelings during these difficult days is challenging.
 A good workout boosts your mood and improves your ability to handle your emotions.

 - Exercise allows you to put the pause button on worry and fear.
 Whether working out to upbeat music, focusing on following along with an online video, or listening to a great book or podcast, your mind will shift away from the coronavirus crisis.
 We all need to do that several times a day.

 - Exercise helps you fall asleep more easily and get better quality sleep.
 At a time when sleep disturbance is a frequent side-effect of the times we are living in, stacking the sleep cards in your favor is crucial.